Joni0131/rospCar/upgradePlan/README.md

  - speed information
 ## 2.2 Reqiered Hardware
 To fulfill those requirements multiple hardware components are necessary.
-- For steering, the old system can be used but it can be enhanced by exchanging the motor with a servo motor.
+- For steering, use a [SG90 Micro Servomotor](http://www.ee.ic.ac.uk/pcheung/teaching/DE1_EE/stores/sg90_datasheet.pdf).
+With such a motor the steering accuracy can be improved.
 - The impulsion motor is defective so a new motor has to be inserted.
 For this, I bought a new [motor](https://www.luedeke-elektronic.de/DC-Kleinmotor-2-5V-6V-DC-210mA-14-500U-Min-MOT2.html) of a similar size.
 - As a motor controller, I am using the L293D.
 - To regulate the voltage going to the motor I am using the voltage regulator LM317T.